Portuguese Labour System

 In recent years, Portuguese employment law has undergone many changes and adjustments.
 Thus, after more than 30 years of legislative reforms, the Portuguese labour system is now more flexible, particularly in terms of organizing working time.

-In terms of regulations, the main law is the Labour Code, which was revised in 2009 (Law No. 7/2009 of February 12), 2011 (Law N. 53/2011 of October 13), 2012 (Law No. 23/2012 of June 25), 2013 (Law No. 69/2013 of August 30), 2014 (Law No. 27/2014 of May 8 and Law No. 55/2014 of August 25), 2015 (Law No. 28/2015 of April 14 and Law No. 120/2015 of September 1 ) and 2016 (Law No. 8/2016 of April 1), mainly further to the requirements that were undertaken by the Portuguese government within the context of the Memorandum of Economic and Financial Policies (MOU) signed in May 2011 with representatives of the International Monetary Fund, the EU and the European Central Bank.
+In terms of regulations, the main law is the Labour Code, which was revised in 2009 (Law No. 7/2009 of February 12), 2011 (Law N. 53/2011 of October 13), 2012 (Law No. 23/2012 of June 25), 2013 (Law No. 69/2013 of August 30), 2014 (Law No. 27/2014 of May 8 and Law No. 55/2014 of August 25), 2015 (Law No. 28/2015 of April 14 and Law No. 120/2015 of September 1 ), 2016 (Law No. 8/2016 of April 1), and 2019 (Law No. 93/2019, of September 4).

 There are also regulations that, along with the aforementioned law, govern work activities.
 Among these, it is important to highlight the collective labour regulations, the most common form being the collective bargaining agreement (CBA), an agreement between labour unions and employer associations, which regulates the activities of the sectors in question.